A lot or a little?

 If you love singing, musical theater, or show choir, Glee is going to make you happy.
 For one thing, there's the presence of two big Broadway names (Morrison has starred in shows such as Light in the Piazza, while Michele is known for her stellar work in Spring Awakening).
 Adding to the fun is the talented supporting cast that includes the always-reliable Jane Lynch (of Waiting for Guffman, Best in Show, and Party Down fame), a comedian whose gift for deadpan one-liners practically guarantees she'll steal any scene she's in.

-Families can talk about the realities of high school hierarchies and whether students of any age truly divide themselves into insular groups.
+Families can talk about the realities of high school hierarchies and whether students of any age truly divide themselves into insular groups like they do on Glee.
 Kids: Does your school have cliques, and do you ever have trouble making friends outside the lines?
 Parents: Do cliques still happen in adulthood, or is high school its own world?

 Do you know anyone who's had a problem with bullying (either face-to-face harassment or cyberbullying)?
 Have you ever tried to stop someone from getting picked on?